-The ketogenic diet, or "keto" as it is generally known, is very popular.
-The reason for this popularity is that it is considered a healthier way to eat that can lead to quick weight loss.
+The ketogenic diet, or "keto," as it is generally known, is currently very popular.
+The reason for this popularity is that it is considered a healthy way to eat that can also lead to quick and dramatic weight loss.

 The ketogenic diet encourages the consumption of healthy fats, and these are the key ingredients of the fat bomb.
-Fat bombs are yummy chocolate treats that are quite simple to prepare.
+Best of all the fat bomb is a chocolate treat that is quite easy to prepare.

 What Is a Fat Bomb?

 A fat bomb combines healthy fats in the form of nut butter and oils into an easy, pop-in-your-mouth snack.
-These treats are "no bake" and are kept in the freezer in order to maintain hardness.
+These treats are "no bake" and are kept in the freezer in order to maintain their shape.
 They can be kept in the fridge; however, they will become soft there.

 What Is the Keto Diet?

-The basic premise of the keto diet is to eliminate excessive carbohydrate consumption.
+The basic premise of the ketogenic diet is to eliminate excessive carbohydrate consumption.
 It even requires that you eliminate or substantially reduce complex carbohydrates that are considered healthy like beans and legumes.

 Advocates swear by this diet, as it transitions the body into burning stored fat rather than glucose.
-By switching to burning fat stores instead of glucose the body starts to burn through fat rapidly and thus weight loss can also be dramatic.
+By switching to burning your stored fat instead of glucose the body starts to burn through the fat quite rapidly, and thus the accompanying weight loss can be dramatic.